momentum-mod/docs/_posts/guides/2021-02-09-guide_collectibles.md

 ---
-title: How to create and use map collectibles
+title: How to Use Collectibles
 permalink: /guide/collectibles/
 category: guide
 tags:
   - mapping
   - collectibles
+toc: true
+toc_sticky: true
 ---

 This guide covers how to use collectibles in Momentum Mod.
 Collectibles are a tool that lets mappers create non-linear, staged maps.